 This has been a year of many things, but mostly it's been a year of staying inside and bingeing Netflix shows.
 When the pandemic hit at the beginning of the year, the streaming platform gained a whopping 16 million subscribers.
-Though that rapid rise has slowed, Netflix Canada has officially increased the cost of its standard and premium plans, for both new and current subscribers across North America.
+Though that rapid rise has slowed, Netflix Canada will officially increase the cost of its standard and premium plans, for both new and current subscribers across North America.

 While this price hike comes at a time when streaming is at an all-time high, Netflix's chief operating officer, Greg Peters, confirmed that the increase is not in response to competition, such as Hulu, Disney+, and HBO Max.
 Instead, the increase reflects the growing value of Netflix as the company creates more content and continues to invest in new technology.